TheQooseGoose/TheQooseGoose/README.md

 ### Done
 - (0) Sharing the world-seed with the client upon client login
-  - (0.5) If not the host, wait to receive server-data.
+  - (0.5) If not the host, wait to receive server data.
 Do NOT start the spawners UNTIL all major BPs have been successfully received.
 Fixes replication bug where a tree (or something) might exist in one place for the host, but exist in another place for the client.
 - (1) Mission-Objective Spawning.
 Place a random number of mission objectives in random locations.
 Store those locations.
 - (2) Using the stored locations, randomly choose between spawning one of these *around* a mission objective: Town, Forest, Military Base, Nothing (empty field).
 - (3) 2D Noise, Seed-Based Forest Generator.
 (Randomly populates landscape with clusters of trees and bushes).